ozturkkl/framework-control/README.md

 - Backend service: Rust (Axum + Tokio)
   - Exposes a tiny HTTP API (default: http://127.0.0.1:8090)
   - Executes Framework CLI (`framework_tool`) for all EC interactions (no direct library bindings)
-  - Small parser converts CLI text to JSON for the UI
+  - Returns raw CLI stdout in a simple JSON envelope; the web UI parses as needed
+  - Applies a persisted fan-control config at boot (auto/manual/curve)
 - Frontend UI: Svelte + Vite
   - Runs locally (dev: http://127.0.0.1:5173) and talks to the backend API
   - Simple pages: Telemetry and Fan control